Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

+We additionally compare \sn to approximate aggregation without statistical guarantees, which uses the proxy scores to answer queries directly (as used by \blazeit).

+\miniheadit{Selection} For selection queries, we executed approximate selection queries with recall targets (\supg queries \cite{kang2020approximate}).
+We selected for frames with objects for video datasets, natural language questions that are parsed into selection SQL statements for the WikiSQL dataset, and male speakers in the Common Voice dataset.

-For selection queries, we execute approximate selection queries with recall targets (\supg queries~\cite{kang2020approximate}).
-Given a target DNN invocation budget, these queries return a set of records matching a predicate with a given recall target with a given confidence level (e.g., ``return 90\% of instances of cars with 95\% probability of failure''): these queries are useful in scientific applications or mission-critical settings~\cite{kang2020approximate}.
-In contrast to queries that do not provide statistical guarantees, \supg guarantees the recall target is satisfied with high probability.
-Furthermore, in contrast to limit queries, \supg guarantees the recall of the returned set, as opposed to returning a set number of records.
-We select for frames with objects for video datasets and natural language questions that are parsed into selection SQL statements for the WikiSQL dataset.
-Since \supg queries fix the number of target DNN invocations, we measure the false positive for the recall target settings, respectively (lower is better).
+\colora{ Given a target labeler budget, these queries return a set of records matching a predicate with a given recall target with a given confidence level (e.g., ``return 90\% of instances of cars with 95\% probability of success''): these queries are useful in scientific applications or mission-critical settings \cite{kang2020approximate}.
+In contrast to queries that do not provide statistical guarantees, \supg guarantees the recall target with high probability.
+Since recall \supg queries fix the number of target labeler invocations, we measured the false positive rate (lower is better).